 We are excited to offer graduate assistantships for one doctoral and two master students interested in food geographies.
 This funding is part of a project entitled "Transnational Approaches to Sustainable Food Futures," which is funded by a Hispanic Serving Institution (HSI) Educational Grant from the US Department of Agriculture and aims to recruit and support students from Latinx and other historically excluded groups in food and agricultural studies.
-Taking an interdisciplinary, systemic, and critical approach to food security, sustainability, and sovereignty, the project centers on Indigenous and immigrant farming and food practices in the US and to support and inform sustainable and equitable food production and consumption in the face of social and environmental pressures, including migration and climate change.
+Taking an interdisciplinary, systemic, and critical approach to food security, sustainability, and sovereignty, the project centers on Indigenous and immigrant farming and food practices in the US and Mexico (especially in the San Diego border region) and examines their capacity to support and inform sustainable and equitable food production and consumption in the face of social and environmental pressures, including migration and climate change.
 Students funded by this grant will have the opportunity to develop their own research project in collaboration with a team of researchers, participate in field work and group internships in Mexico and/or the United States, work with an interdisciplinary cohort of graduate students interested in similar issues, and help mentor undergraduate students.